 When we talk about traditional Malay communities, we would assume that they’re strictly confined to Malaysia, Indonesia, Brunei and Singapore with the odd community or two scattered throughout Southeast Asia.

-But did you know there’s an old community of Malays in Sri Lanka too?
-And they’re not like expats or recent immigrants, but a proper minority group who’s been in the island nation since the 17th century!
+But did you know there’s an old community of Malays in Sri Lanka, too?
+And they’re not like expats or recent immigrants, but a proper minority group who’ve been in the island nation since the 17th century!

 How they wound up in Sri Lanka